Terry Labonte: Hendrick Motorsports

 Labonte began his semi-retirement in 2005.
-He borrowed the number 44, his former number, from Petty Enterprises and ran Hendrick's No. 44 research and development car with some sponsorships from Kellogg's, Pizza Hut, and GMAC.
-His best finish in 2005 for Hendrick Motorsports came at Pocono Raceway, where he finished twelfth.
+He borrowed the number 44, his former number, from Petty Enterprises and ran Hendrick's No. 44 research and development car with some sponsorship from Kellogg's, Pizza Hut, and GMAC.
+His best finish in 2005 for Hendrick Motorsports came at Pocono Raceway, where he finished 12th.

 Labonte also ran ten races with Hendrick Motorsports research and development car No. 44 in 2006.

 Joe Gibbs Racing

 Labonte also drove five races in the No. 11 FedEx Chevrolet for Joe Gibbs Racing following the release of Jason Leffler, with a top finish of ninth at Richmond.

 Hall of Fame Racing

 Labonte began the 2006 season driving the No. 96 Texas Instruments/DLP HDTV Chevrolet Monte Carlo car for Hall of Fame Racing, a new team started by former Dallas Cowboys quarterbacks Roger Staubach and Troy Aikman.
-Labonte's past-champion's provisional guaranteed the team a starting spot in the first five races.
-Labonte's finishes in those races left the team thirtieth in points, sealing a spot for the team in each race as long as they remained in the top-35.
+Labonte's past-champion provisional guaranteed the team a starting spot in the first five races.
+Labonte's finishes in those races left the team 30th in points, sealing a spot for the team in each race as long as they remained in the Top 35.
 Tony Raines took over the driving duties for the No. 96 car and ran for the rest of the season, with the exception of the road-course races at Infineon Raceway and Watkins Glen International.
 Labonte's best finish of 2006 came at Infineon, where he finished third due to a fuel mileage gamble by Philippe Lopez, the crew chief of the No. 96 DLP/Texas Instruments Chevrolet.